A bill to amend chapter 44 (relating to firearms) of title 18, United States Code, and for other purposes.

 The bill’s titles are written by its sponsor.

-This bill was introduced on March 5, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 5, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 2nd congressional district